mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 CMD ["uvicorn", "main:app", "--proxy-headers", "--loop uvloop", "--workers 1", "--host 0.0.0.0", "--port 8000"]
 ```

-There's a lot going on here so let's break it down.

-First, we base our app image on [Alpine Linux](https://www.alpinelinux.org/) to keep things ultra-lightweight.
-Alpine's base image with the Python 3.9 runtime is ~45MiB, with our final app being at around ~72MiB!
+There's a lot going on here, let's break it down.
+First, we base our app image on [Alpine Linux](https://www.alpinelinux.org/) to keep our containers light.
+Alpine's base image with the Python runtime is ~45MiB, with our final app being at around ~72MiB!

-Also, since we don't want to keep intermediate build artifacts in our final app image, we'll create another fresh build stage called `app-image-base` and copy the resulting virtual environment with all our dependencies into it.
-Once that's done, we don't even need Poetry into it, just a clean Python app with all its dependencies.
+Also, since we don't want to keep intermediate build artifacts in our final app image (derived from compiling uvloop), we'll create a base build stage called `app-image-base` and copy the resulting virtual environment with all our dependencies into it.
+This leave us with a clean Python app and all its dependencies.

 ### Seatbelts please!

-Most Linux containers in the wild are run as `root` which is a big no-no. You don't want anyone running with root permissions on your infrastructure.
-That's why we create a new, non-root user called `app` to run our application and switch to it by default.
+Most Linux containers in the wild are run as `root` which is ill-advised to put it mildly.
+In order to avoid any [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation) hazards, we create a new, non-root user called `app` to run our application and switch to it by default.

-Finally, we add an `entrypoint.sh` helper script that we pass the app's arguments to run our FastAPI server for us when the container starts:
+Finally, we add an `entrypoint.sh` helper script which receives the app's command line arguments to run our FastAPI server for us when the container starts:

 ```bash
 #!/bin/sh